ajanis/custombrew/README.md

 ## Installation

+Currently there is 1 Formula available:

+- `sshpass`: A tool for non-interactive SSH login where a password is required

+__NOTE: This is considered extremely insecure.
+You should use SSH Keys whenever possible and otherwise, use interactive password login!!__

+  _This utility is for edge case laziness and (unless handled appropriately) will leave a cleartext password in your current terminal session and in your command history._

 ### Install Homebrew

 You will of course need to install [Homebrew](https://brew.sh), which you can quickly do with the following command: